 Furthermore, despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 52.0%, which is higher than 98.8% of all U.S. neighborhoods.

-Also of note, if you like the look and ambience of new homes and newly built neighborhoods, you will love the neighborhood.
-A whopping 80.3% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.5% of the neighborhoods in the U.S. Everything here just feels new.
+Also of note, homes built from 2000 through today make up a higher proportion of the neighborhood's real estate landscape than 97.5% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 80.3% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.